 The LiSA Program is a library revitalization program that began in November 2007, and is conducted through collaboration between Library staff and students.
-With six months constituting a single period, the Library recruits students who are interested in the Library to experience a variety of work (routine work) under the direction and advice of Library staff members, such as repairing and shelving books.
-In addition, students propose operational improvements from their own perspectives and plan (voluntary planning) material exhibits, library tours, public relations via Twitter, etc. The goal of the program is to stimulate the motivation to learn proactively, through the experience of coming into contact with a variety of library materials, and to form a practical career consciousness through the experience of supporting others.
+Once every 6 months, the Library recruits students who are interested in the Library to experience a variety of work (routine work) under the direction and advice of Library staff members, such as repairing and shelving books.
+In addition, students have opportunity to propose operational improvements from their own perspectives and plan (voluntary planning) material exhibits, library tours, public relations via Twitter, etc. The goal of the program is to stimulate the motivation to learn proactively, through the experience of coming into contact with a variety of library materials, and to form a practical career consciousness through the experience of supporting others.